qngl/admin/README.md

 ## Introduction

-It is a front-end management background integration solution.
-It based on [vue](https://github.com/vuejs/vue) and use the UI Toolkit [elementUI](https://github.com/ElemeFE/element).
+It is a front-end SPA solution for management purpose.
+It's based on [vue](https://github.com/vuejs/vue) and the UI Library [elementUI](https://github.com/ElemeFE/element).

-It is a magical vue admin based on the newest development stack of vue, built-in i18n solution, typical templates for enterprise applications, lots of awesome features.
-It helps you build a large complex Single-Page Applications.
-I believe whatever your needs are, this project will help you.
+It is built with webpack v4 and node v8. vuex, vue-router, vue-i18n, font-awesome are used.

 By default, the eslint, stylelint and prettier check are enabled for each commit with husky's support.
 Unit tests will be run for each push action.